-The process is much the same as that of a foster parent-both foster and adoptive parents must complete 30 hours of the National Training and Development Curriculum (NTDC).
-You will still need to complete a home study, which will be written for adoption, and you will need to complete a life book.
-Once these tasks are completed, the matching game begins.
-We serve as your advocate and represents your family to case managers when adoptive families are sought.
+The process is much the same as that of a foster parent; however, adoptive parents are required to take 12 additional hours of training, update the home study for adoption, and complete a life book.
+Once you've completed everything, the matching game begins.
+Your family development specialist serves as your advocate and represents your family to case managers when adoptive families are sought.

 You can help with the process by looking at adoptive websites (your family development specialist can give you a list of websites).
 After reviewing a number of profiles, tell your family development specialist about any children you're interested in.
-Your family development specialist may also become aware of children who are free for adoption and contact you to share that information.
+Your family development specialist may also become aware of children who are free for adoption and may contact you to share that information.

 - Your family development specialist gathers information about the child from the child's case manager. - After hearing the additional information, if you are still interested, your home study is sent to the caseworker. - The child's professional team meets to review the home studies of all prospective families (typically three) and determine which family would be the best fit for the child. - If selected, you receive copies of the child's file to review. - Visits are held so you and the child can become acquainted and learn about each other.
-The structure of these visits is individualized based on the child, their situation and your family.
+The structure of these visits is individualized based on the child, their situation, and your family.